Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CockroachDB.md

 ### Workload
 YCSB SF=1
     Type: ycsb
-    Duration: 1912s
+    Duration: 1055s
-    Code: 1730301195
+    Code: 1734604175
-    This includes no queries.
-YCSB runs the benchmark This experiment compares run time and resource consumption of YCSB queries.
+    YCSB tool runs the benchmark.
+    This experiment compares run time and resource consumption of YCSB queries.
     Workload is 'A'.
 Number of rows to insert is 1000000.
-Number of operations is 1000000.
+Number of operations is 10000000.
 Batch size is ''.
     YCSB is performed using several threads and processes.
 Target is based on multiples of '16384'.
 Factors for loading are [4].
 Factors for benchmarking are [4].
     System metrics are monitored by a cluster-wide installation.
     Benchmark is limited to DBMS ['CockroachDB'].